Author: Aniela Unguresan

 Risk of AI-enabled reproduction of existing bias

-Programming an AI with data based on existing trends, observations and behaviors will undoubtedly, despite the efforts of the organization, still perpetuate bias – a case of ‘garbage in, garbage out.
+Programming an AI with data based on existing trends, observations, and behaviours will undoubtedly, despite the efforts of the organization, still perpetuate bias—a case of ‘garbage in, garbage out‘.

-So, to the extent that there is already bias embedded in current data – and there will be bias because organizations generally lack the diversity of voices and talent representation within data that is used – the only work around is to seek out data sets for AI systems that is grounded on diversity and inclusion.
+So, to the extent that there is already bias embedded in current data—and there will be bias because organizations generally lack the diversity of voices and talent representation within data that is used—the only workaround is to seek out data sets for AI systems that are grounded on diversity and inclusion.

 To reiterate the point made earlier by Omowole, we can look at the AI-based conversational Twitter chatbot, Tay, that Microsoft released in 2016.
 It was supposed to interact with people through tweets and direct messages.
 But because it was learning from Twitter, it was replying with highly offensive and racist messages within a few hours of its release, because it could only learn from anonymous public data.
 This wouldn’t have happened if its core knowledge and learning was based on the principles of diversity and inclusion.